netdata/netdata/web/README.md

 *A zero-based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected.*

 ## dashboard.js

 Netdata uses the `dashboards.js` file to define, configure, create, and update all the charts and other visualizations that appear on any Netdata dashboard.
 You need to put `dashboard.js` on any HTML page that's going to render Netdata charts.

+The [custom dashboards documentation](gui/custom/) contains examples of such custom HTML pages.

 ### Generating dashboard.js